Park Creek Post-Fire BAER Assessment Report Summary

 FS-2500-8 Burned-Area Report: Watershed Analysis, Condition, and Response

-The Park Creek Fire, which was ignited by a lighting strike on July 14, 2017, is located on the Lincoln Ranger District on the Helena-Lewis and Clark National Forest (NF), approximately two miles north of the town of Lincoln.
+The Park Creek Fire, which was ignited by a lightning strike on July 14, 2017, is located on the Lincoln Ranger District on the Helena-Lewis and Clark National Forest (NF), approximately two miles north of the town of Lincoln.
 It began as two separate fires: the Arrastra Creek fire and the Park Creek Fire.
 Driven by steep terrain, high temperatures, low relative humidity, high pre-existing tree mortality, and gusty winds, the fires spread and joined together when they burned into the Stonewall drainage on August 16, 2017.
 As of August 27, 2017, the fire burned 13,572 acres on Forest Service System (NFS) land, and 25 acres on private land.
 The fire continued to grow after this date, but areas that burned after August 27 will be addressed in future supplemental analyses.

 The upper elevation areas of the fire are dominated by subalpine habitat types.
 Intermixed subalpine fire-white bark pine types occur in a small percentage of the high elevation areas.
 Douglas-fir habitat types dominate at mid-to-lower elevations.
 Within the fire area, species such as lodgepole pine, ponderosa pine, quaking aspen, western larch and whitebark pin occur as seral species.
 The rest of the fire area is covered by rock, grass, meadows and a small component of water.